antonpkazakov/javascript/README.md

     ```javascript
     if ([0] && []) {
         // true
         // an array (even an empty one) is an object, objects will evaluate to true
     }
     ```

   <a name="comparison--shortcuts"></a><a name="15.3"></a>
-  - [15.3](#comparison--shortcuts) Use shortcuts for booleans, but explicit comparisons for strings and numbers.
+  - [15.3](#comparison--shortcuts) Use shortcuts for booleans, but explicit comparisons for strings and both for numbers.

+    > Why?
+An expression like `isValid === true` is useless and horrible.
+With integer values we can both check them with shortcuts and with comparisons, as they evaluate to `true` or `false` in a very straight forward way.
+Whereas checking if a string is empty should be an explicit comparison to avoid situations when the string is `'0'` and it evaluated to `true`, but it's not so visible in the code that there can be a mistake of that kind.

     ```javascript
     // bad
     if (isValid === true) {
         // ...
     }

     // good
     if (isValid) {
         // ...
     }

     // bad
     if (name) {
         // ...
     }

     // good
     if (name !== '') {
         // ...
     }

-    // bad
+    // good
-    if (collection.length) {
+    if (collection.length > 0) {
         // ...
     }

-    // good
+    // also good
-    if (collection.length > 0) {
+    if (collection.length) {
         // ...
     }
     ```